Funded by Department of Justice – Youth Justice

 “Stream A” The Seven Feathers

-Indigenous Youth are provided one to one support to address lifestyle issues, with a weekly learning group starting in mid June 2017.
-This unique group called the “The Seven Feathers” is based on the Seven Traditional Teachings:
+Indigenous Youth are provided one to one support to address lifestyle issues through a unique group called the “The Seven Feathers” which is based on the Seven Traditional Teachings:

-Marcel attends Case Management meetings with Camp Trapping and youth caregivers to encourage traditional supports upon release from the camp.
+Elder Marcel Gagnon attends Case Management meetings with Camp Trapping and youth caregivers to encourage traditional supports upon release from the camp.

 The PGUAJS Indigenous Justice Worker(s) also supports this program to provide the youth who return to Prince George with a continuum of care, upon release, or to connect them with a Justice Worker in their communities.

-Youth performing on the Pow Wow drum for Elders and staff
+Elder Marcel Gagnon with youth performing on the Pow Wow drum for The Elders Justice Council and staff